-The argument host is the name or the Internet address of the host to be used as a syslog server.
+The argument host is the name or the Internet address of the host.

 By issuing this command more than once, you build a list of syslog servers that receive logging messages.

 The no logging command deletes the syslog server with the specified address from the list of syslogs.